 If you are including additional information for more than three items, you may make as many copies of this page as you need in order to write your answers.
 Just be sure to sign and date each page at the bottom.

-If you are renewing your DACA application, you do not need to resubmit these documents, as USCIS still has your original submission on file.
-However, if you have any new documents – for example, if your name has changed or if you have new criminal arrests or convictions – mail these documents to USCIS with your application for renewal.
+If renewing your DACA, you do not need to resubmit documents you did before, as USCIS still has your original submission on file.
+However, if you have any new documents; for example, if your name has changed or if you have new criminal arrests or convictions; mail copies of these to USCIS with your application for renewal.

-Make sure that you keep copies of each of the forms and documents you submit, just in case USCIS asks you for them again.
+Make sure to keep copies of each of the forms and documents you submit, just in case USCIS asks you for them again.